jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 {::boilerplate bcp14-tagged}

+This document uses the following terms as defined in {{!VDAF}}:
+"Aggregator",
+"Client",
+"Collector",
+"aggregate result",
+"aggregate share",
+"aggregation parameter",
+"input share",
+"measurement",
+"output share",
+"prep message",
+"prep share", and
+"report".

+In Mastic, a Client's VDAF measurement is comprised of two components, which we denote `alpha` and `beta`.
+The function that each component serves depends on the use case: for plain and weighted heavy-hitters, we shall refer to `alpha` as the "payload" and `beta` as the payloads "weight"; for aggregation-by-labels, we shall refer to `alpha` as the "label" and to `beta` as the "payload".
+When doing so is unambiguous, we may also refer to the payload as the "measurement".

 # Preliminaries

 Mastic makes use of three primitives described in the base VDAF specification
-{{!VDAF}}: finie fields, eXtendable Output Functions (XOFs) and Fully Linear Proofs (FLPs).
+{{!VDAF}}: finie fields, eXtendable Output Functions (XOFs), and Fully Linear Proofs (FLPs).
 It also makes use of a fourth primitive, which extends the security properties of Incremental Distributed Point Functions (IDPFs), also described in the base specification.
-All three primitives are described below.
+All four primitives are described below.

 ## Finite fields {#field}

 An implementation of the `Field` interface in {{Section 6.1 of !VDAF}} is required.
-This object implements arithmetic in a prime field with a suitable modulus.
+This object implements arithmetic in a prime field with a modulus suitable for use with the Number Theoretic Transform (called "FFT-friendly" in
+{{!VDAF}}).

 > TODO: Describe the features of `Field` we need for Mastic.